 The Chilean Corporations Law grants certain preemptive rights to shareholders of all Chilean companies.
-The Chilean Corporations Law generally requires Chilean companies to offer to shareholders the right to purchase a sufficient number of shares or convertible securities to maintain their existing ownership percentage in the company whenever it issues new shares or convertible securities and prior to any sale in the market of its treasury shares of common stock.
+The Chilean Corporations Law generally requires Chilean companies to offer to shareholders the right to purchase a sufficient number of shares or convertible securities to maintain their existing ownership percentage in the company whenever it issues new shares or convertible securities.

-Dividend and liquidation rights
+Dividend and Liquidation Rights

-In accordance with Chilean law, Masisa must distribute mandatory cash dividends of 30% of its consolidated net income calculated in accordance with Chilean GAAP unless otherwise decided by a unanimous vote of the holders of the Shares.
-See "Dividends and dividend policy."
+In accordance with Chilean law, Terranova must distribute mandatory cash dividends of 30% of its consolidated net income calculated in accordance with Chilean GAAP unless otherwise decided by a unanimous vote of the holders of the Shares.
+See "-Dividends."